Self-directed learning at OLA

 Writing and Reading workshops are taught in each class where students work with a teacher and complete relevant activities to consolidate their learning.

 Maths is taught across the team - each week, students are grouped according to their own specific goals and then complete relevant follow-up activities.
 This is teaching them to identify their goals and practice skills to achieve these goals.

 Interactive Play is also important within the Batten team.
-Each Friday, students can choose to play either board games or create their own ‘imaginative activity’ from 11.00-12.30.
+Approximately every second Friday, students can choose to play either board games or create their own ‘imaginative activity’ for a specific time.
 Our focus is on developing socialisation and communication skills whilst engaging in play.